Chinatowns in Europe: Germany

-Berlin, the capital of Germany, has no established Chinatowns, but many chinese restaurants can be found in the area around Kantstrasse of Charlottenburg in the West (dubbed Kantonstrasse).
+Berlin, the capital of Germany, has no established Chinatowns, but many Chinese restaurants can be found in the area around Kantstrasse of Charlottenburg in the West (dubbed Kantonstrasse).

 Hamburg, Germany's second largest city and its major port, has very close ties to China and Asia in general.
 Until the 1930s, it had the Chinesenviertel Chinatown within its St. Pauli district, that is being re-established since the 2010s.
 The city hosts the biennial high-level conference Hamburg Summit: China meets Europe and also has a major Chinese consulate at Elbchaussee 268 in Othmarschen since 1921.
 Shanghai is a sister city of Hamburg.

 Greece

-A small Chinatown exists in the port city of Thessaloniki, in the area around Aisopou Street, near the New Thessaloniki Railway Station.
+A small Chinatown exists in the port city of Thessaloniki, in the area around Aisopou Street, near the Thessaloniki railway station.
 The around 2,200 Chinese nationals that live in the city work and live in and around this area, which is characterised by an abundance of Chinese-owned commercial stores and restaurants.

 Ireland

-Parnell Street between O'Connell and Cumberland Streets hosts a row of Chinese businesses.
+In Dublin, Parnell Street between O'Connell and Cumberland Streets hosts a row of Chinese businesses.
 Many are arrivals from Fuzhou.